 getting it installed will require at least 1 reboot (2 if you are upgrading an older version).

-once installed, right-click on the VMware Player icon in the start menu, and chose “Properties”. in the properties dialog, click the “Advanced” button, and check the “Run as Administrator” option. i don’t know if this is required, but i’m in the habit with Vista/Win7 of turning this on for any development tools, low level utilities, or hardware-intensive apps to just proactively prevent head-scratching weirdness later.
+once installed, right-click on the VMware Player icon in the start menu, and choose “Properties”. in the properties dialog, click the “Advanced” button, and check the “Run as Administrator” option. i don’t know if this is required, but i’m in the habit with Vista/Win7 of turning this on for any development tools, low level utilities, or hardware-intensive apps to just proactively prevent head-scratching weirdness later.

 setup the Linux Mint 12 virtual machine